Max Muncy Player Props: Dodgers vs. Padres

-The Los Angeles Dodgers, including Max Muncy and his .567 slugging percentage over his past 10 games, battle starting pitcher Rich Hill and the San Diego Padres at PETCO Park, Sunday at 7:10 PM ET.
+The Los Angeles Dodgers, including Max Muncy and his .567 slugging percentage over his past 10 games, battle starting pitcher Seth Lugo and the San Diego Padres at PETCO Park, Monday at 4:10 PM ET.

-In his last game, he reached base in all three of his plate appearances (0-for-0) against the Athletics.
+He reached base in all three of his plate appearances (0-for-0) in his most recent game against the Athletics.

 Max Muncy Game Info & Props vs. the Padres